This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

-I am not a vegetarian.
-I commend those who are and admit I really only have meat on special occasions.
-I grew up having meat as the main course almost every night of my childhood.
+I am not a vegetarian, and I commend those who are.
+I admit I really only have meat on special occasions.
+Growing up, we pretty much had meat as the main course almost every night of my childhood.
 In the Midwest, a prototypical “meal” is not a meal without some type of meat.
-And yes, ground meat often counted.
+And yes, ground meat is often counted.
 When I cook for myself, I find that I don’t crave the meat.
 I love to experiment with bringing the best flavors out of vegetables, making unique salads, and exploring spices from all over the world.
 This is not just a riff on the classic chicken salad.
 No, a chickpea salad sandwich ]is a movement of perfect flavors coming together to make a main dish.

 Top down view of sandwich with lettuce and chickpea sitting on wood board